 I like to dress these pumpkin muffins up by transforming them into pumpkin cupcakes.
 I add cream cheese icing on top.
 If you want to go even further, you can use this pumpkin cream filling recipe and fill the pumpkin cupcakes as I do.
 Use whichever combination works for you.
 My kids like to use the leftover pumpkin cream as a bagel topping.

 Posting this recipe after all these years in November is not a coincidence.
 I just made these again the other day…well the other week.
-If you look closely, you can see one of my anniversary gifts hidden in the photos.
-My husband gave me a couple engraved and stained cutting boards.
-Rather than put the gifts up so they don’t get ruined, they were incorporated as photo props.

 I could make pumpkin desserts throughout the fall season.
 Now that we’re in Minnesota, it seems like fall is only a couple weeks long and we moved right into winter.
 I guess I’ll be making this as a pumpkin dessert in the winter too.
 My niece just asked for pumpkin muffins (well a pumpkin cake) for her birthday in December.